 Figures 7 to 12 compare the numbers of deaths, in total and for various age ranges, as reported by Stats SA (VR), from the National Population Register (NPR), together with the VR adjusted for incompleteness of registration (Adj VR), the NPR adjusted for registered deaths of people not on the National Population Register (Est VR) and this number further adjusted for incompleteness of registration of deaths (Est Adj VR).
-They all tell a similar story, namely, that, adjusting for late registrations, there was a great deal of consistency between the NPR and VR data until 2014, where after the VR data appear to be under-recorded relative to the NPR data, sometimes to the point where what should be a subset of VR deaths on the PR is bigger than the total number of VR deaths!
+They all tell a similar story, namely, that, adjusting for late registrations, there is a great deal of consistency between the NPR and VR data.